 Whisk together all the dressing ingredients.
 Pour over the top of the salad, carefully spreading to the edges of the bowl.

-I usually save a few tablespoons of some of the layers to make it pretty.
 A few grinds of black pepper add the perfect finishing touch.

 Cover and refrigerate for up to 6 - 8 hours.
 Toss just before serving or let your guess spoon down through the layers.